Jaffa: Gradual annexation into Tel Aviv

 After the Jewish takeover, all pre-existing street names in Jaffa were abolished, and replaced with numeric identifiers.
 By 1954, only the four main streets had proper names: Jerusalem (former Djemal Pasha; then King George V; then No.1) Avenue; Tarshish (former Bustrus; then No.2; now David Raziel) Street; Eilat Street (former No.298); and Shalma Road (former No.310).

 The road passing between Florentin and Neve Tzedek neighbourhoods was until 1948 named Tel Aviv Road, being the main thoroughfare between the two city centres.
 After the annexation of Florentin into Tel Aviv, it became an internal road in Tel Aviv, so its name no longer made sense.
 Thus the section lying within the new Tel Aviv boundaries was renamed into Jaffa Road; and the section which became the new Tel Aviv–Jaffa boundary, into Eilat Street.

 Salama Road, a main eastwards road from Jaffa towards the depopulated village of Salama, was renamed Shalma Road after the reconstructed Hebrew name of Capharsalama (Χαφαρσαλαμα) which is mentioned in as the location of the battle of Caphar-salama.
 However, both names remain in use.

 Arabic street names were eventually replaced with Hebrew ones, e.g. Al-Kutub Street was renamed Resh Galuta Street, Abu Ubeyda Street was renamed She’erit Yisra’el Street, and Al-Salahi Street was renamed Olei Zion Street.
-This practice has been criticized by residents of affected Arabic neighborhoods, who deem the names inappropriate (for example, a street named after Rabbi Simcha Bunim of Peshischa was called a "local laughingstock" by Tel Aviv-Jaffa city councillor Ahmed Belha; and a street where the Al Siksik Mosque is located was renamed Beit Eshel Street, after a short-lived Jewish settlement in what is now Beersheba) and demand a return to Arabic names.
+This practice has been criticised by residents of affected Arabic neighbourhoods, who deem the names inappropriate (for example, a street named after Rabbi Simcha Bunim of Peshischa was called a "local laughingstock" by Tel Aviv-Jaffa city councillor Ahmed Belha; and a street where the Al Siksik Mosque is located was renamed Beit Eshel Street, after a short-lived Jewish settlement in what is now Beersheba) and demand a return to Arabic names.

 Urban development

 From the 1990s onwards, efforts have been made to restore Arab and Islamic landmarks, such as the Mosque of the Sea and Hassan Bek Mosque, and document the history of Jaffa's Arab population.

-Parts of the Old City have been renovated, turning Jaffa into a tourist attraction featuring old restored buildings, art galleries, theaters, souvenir shops, restaurants, sidewalk cafes and promenades.
+Parts of the Old City have been renovated, turning Jaffa into a tourist attraction featuring old restored buildings, art galleries, theatres, souvenir shops, restaurants, sidewalk cafes and promenades.
 Many artists have moved their studios from Tel Aviv to the Old City and its surroundings, such as the Jaffa port, the American–Germany Colony and the flea market.
-Beyond the Old City and tourist sites, many neighborhoods of Jaffa are poor and underdeveloped.
+Beyond the Old City and tourist sites, many neighbourhoods of Jaffa are poor and underdeveloped.
 However, real-estate prices have risen sharply due to gentrification projects in Ajami, Noga, and Lev Yafo.
-The municipality of Tel Aviv–Yafo is currently working to beautify and modernize the port area.
+The municipality of Tel Aviv–Yafo is currently working to beautify and modernise the port area.